TimelyDataflow/differential-dataflow/tpchlike/README.md

 The evaluation here is meant to mimic the evaluation done in ["How to Win a Hot Dog Eating Contest"](https://infoscience.epfl.ch/record/218203/files/sigmod2016-cr.pdf?version=1), in which they also evaluate a TPC-H like workload adapted to a streaming setting.
 The idea is that instead of loading all base relations, we introduce tuples to the base relations in a streaming fashion.
 Specifically, they (and we) round-robin through the relations adding one tuple to each at a time.

-Our plan is to evenutally implement all of the queries, each a few different ways to demonstrate the awesome flexibility of differential dataflow, and to get measurements from each reflecting the amount of time taken.
+Our plan is to eventually implement all of the queries, each a few different ways to demonstrate the awesome flexibility of differential dataflow, and to get measurements from each reflecting the amount of time taken.

 ---